-On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgment was that overall performance materiality (i.e. our tolerance for misstatement in an individual account or balance) for the Company should be 50% of planning materiality, being £650k (2016: £490k).
-We have set performance materiality at this percentage due to the change in the overall control environment that occurred during the year as a result of a change in accounting administrator.
+On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2017: 50%) of our planning materiality, namely £1.40m (2017: £0.65m).
+In the prior year we set the performance materiality at a lower threshold level due to the change in the administrator during the prior period.

-Given the importance of the distinction between revenue and capital for the Company we also applied a separate testing threshold for the revenue column of the Income Statement of £189,000 (2016: £127,000) being 5% of the return on ordinary activities before taxation.
+Given the importance of the distinction between revenue and capital for the Company, we also applied a separate performance materiality for the revenue column of the Income Statement of £289,000 (2017: £189,000).